Hindu Temple and Cultural Center of the Rockies: Services for the yajamana

 The temple priests provide religious services to the yajamanas, both as the temple as well as in the nearby region.
 These include pujas, sankaras (such as Wedding) and functions such as Grahapravesh.
 The temple publishes a list of recommended donations and charges, the yajamanas may provide additional dakshina to the priests.

 The temple provides facilities for community use.
-These include a learning center for teaching regional languages for children, a conference room (25 – 30 people) and a basement space for functions of up to 400 individuals.
+These include a learning center for teaching regional languages for children, a conference room (25 – 30 people), and a walk-out basement space for functions of up to 400 individuals with a stage and a vegetarian kitchen.

 Inclusive character of The Denver Hindu Temple

 Unlike many other temples, Hindu Temple and Cultural Center of the Rockies made a deliberate decision to include diversity.
 Venkateshwar is Vishnu as represented in the Southern tradition at Tirupati, Laxmi Narayan is Vishnu as represented in the Northern tradition (see Laxminarayan Temple), Jagannatha is the presiding deity of Jagannath Temple, Puri which represents the Eastern Tradition.
 Ayappa is popular in Kerala and Subramanya (Murugan or Kartikeya) is popular in Tamil Nadu.

 While most devotees are Hindus of Indian origin, Hindus of other origins and non-Hindus are welcome at the temple.